kkyr/shellcheck-gpt/README.md

 shellcheck-gpt -w script.sh
 ```

+Note that this will ovewrite any contents already in the script.

 # Configuration

 By default, shellcheck-gpt uses the _gpt-3.5-turbo_ model.
 You change model using the `-m` flag: